trunk-io/plugins/linters/markdownlint/README.md

 ### Notes

-By default, prettier will add comments between markdown content and comments.
+By default, prettier will add empty lines between markdown content and comments.
 For this reason, we recommend using next-line ignores with [prettier ignores](https://prettier.io/docs/ignore/#range-ignore) or using ignore bocks.

 Specific rules and multi-file ignores can be specified in a